Engineering

 The record answers, for any retrieval after the fact: who asked, what did they ask, what filter was applied, which chunks were returned, what was the answer ID.
 For an incident response, the audit query is "show me every retrieval by user X in the past 24 hours" — and the answer is a complete enumeration in seconds.

 The audit log is KMS-encrypted in S3 with Object Lock Compliance mode for the regulatory retention period.
 Cross-account forwarded to the Security OU per the air-gapped pattern.
 The workload account cannot delete its own audit records.
+The trail is written in a notebook that lives in a vault the workload itself cannot open.

-Active Directory / Microsoft Entra ID
+Active Directory and Microsoft Entra ID

-nameid(the user identifier), AD group memberships, and any custom attributes the customer has set up. - IAM Identity Center is configured with the customer's AD/Entra as the identity source.
+The most common enterprise pattern.
+AD or Entra issues a SAML assertion on user authentication.
+The assertion contains nameid (the user identifier), AD group memberships, and any custom attributes the customer has set up.
+IAM Identity Center is configured with the customer's AD or Entra as the identity source.
 SCIM provisioning syncs users and groups from AD into Identity Center on a continuous schedule.

-EMEA-SalesAD group get theBedrockSalesUserpermission set." - The application reads the federated session's group memberships from the session metadata and constructs the metadata filter from them.
+Permission Sets in Identity Center reference AD groups for assignment — users in the EMEA-Sales AD group get the BedrockSalesUser permission set.
+The application reads the federated session's group memberships from the session metadata and constructs the metadata filter from them.

 Okta and Auth0

-Both support SAML 2.0 (for IAM Identity Center federation) and OIDC (for direct application integration).
+Both support SAML 2.0 for IAM Identity Center federation and OIDC for direct application integration.
 The choice depends on whether the application is web-facing (OIDC) or running as an AWS workload (SAML via Identity Center).

 IAM Identity Center as the identity store itself